Indian Diet Chart for Fatty Liver: What to Eat for Better Health

 Best Indian Foods to Eat for Fatty Liver

-Whole Grains and Millets
+Whole Grains & Millets

 • Ragi (Finger Millet): High in fiber and antioxidants